wdoganowski/cloud-chronicles/README.md

 This document is a work in progress that will be continually updated as we learn.
 To strike a balance between editability, traceability, and readability, I've decided to keep it as a repository on GitHub.
 This approach not only allows us to include ready-to-use code snippets but also facilitates version control.
 To create and manage the repository, we're using [Visual Studio Code](https://code.visualstudio.com/), along with plugins such as [Mermaid](https://mermaid.js.org/) for charts and [Draw.io](https://app.diagrams.net/) for diagrams.

 While the articles in this series will be published on various portals, we'll start with [Medium.com](https://medium.com/) and [GitHub](https://github.com/wdoganowski/cloud-chronicles).
-However, we may expand to other platforms in the future.
+However, I may expand to other platforms in the future.

 The most up-to-date version of this document will always be available on GitHub, so be sure to watch the repository here: